Indian police detain key opposition leaders protesting rape

 Dozens of Congress party workers scuffled with the police, who used sticks to disperse them.
 Some party workers were injured, and Rahul Gandhi slipped to the ground in the melee before he was taken away by police, video on television news channels showed.

-The two leaders were likely to be driven back to New Delhi by police and freed later Thursday.
+The two leaders were driven back to New Delhi by police and freed later Thursday.

+Also Thursday, several dozen students held protests in the Indian capital and in the southern Indian city of Hyderbad demanding protection for women.

+On the campus of Delhi University, students burned an effigy of Yogi Adityanath, the top elected official of Uttar Pradesh state, before being taken away by police.
+The protest in Hydrabad was organized by the Students Federation of India.

 The victim, who belonged to the Dalit community, was allegedly raped by four men on Sept.
 14 in Hathras district.
-The woman’s family told local media that they found her naked, bleeding and paralyzed with a split tongue and a broken spine in a field outside their home.
+The woman’s family told local media that they found her naked, bleeding and paralyzed with a split tongue and a broken spine in a field outside their home, and that she had identified her assailants.
 She died two weeks later, on Tuesday, after battling serious injuries in a hospital in New Delhi.

+A police officer, Prakash Kumar, said the woman was attacked while working on a farm and there were injuries to her genitals.

 Police said four men, all from an upper caste, have been arrested.